thadeej/docker-qr-generator/README.md

     '`docker run -it --entrypoint=/bin/sh -v /<WHERE YOU WANT TO SAVE YOUR QR FILES/qr:/qr -e QR_TEXT='I LOVE DOCKER!' -e QR_FILE=QRFileName.png --rm thadeej/docker-qr-generator`

-    The manually run the QR program:
+    Then manually run the QR program:

     `qr "YOUR URL OR TEXT" > <filename>.png`